 ITS 2.0 provides a mechanism to associate such processor information with the use of individual data categories in a document, independently from data category annotations themselves.

-The attribute annotatorRef provides a way to associate all the annotations of a given data category within the element with information about the processor that generated those data category annotations.
+The attribute annotatorsRef provides a way to associate all the annotations of a given data category within the element with information about the processor that generated those data category annotations.

+Note:

+Three cases of providing tool information can be expected: 1) information about tools used for creating or modifying the textual content; 2) information about tools that do 1), but also create ITS annotations; 3) information about tools that don’t modify or create content, but just create ITS annotations. annotatorsRef is only meant to be used when actual ITS annotation is involved, that is for 2) and 3).
+To express tool information related only to the creation or modification of textual content and independent of ITS data categories, that is case 1), one should use the tool or toolRef attribute provided by the Provenance data category.

+An example of case 2) is an MT engine that modifies content and creates ITS MT Confidence annotations.
+Here the situation may occur that several tools are involved in creating MT Confidence annotations: the MT engine and the tool inserting the markup.
+The annotatorsRef attribute should always identify the tool most useful in further processes, in this case the MT engine.

-The value of annotatorRef is a space-separated list of references where each reference is composed of two parts: a data category identifier and an IRI.
+The value of annotatorsRef is a space-separated list of references where each reference is composed of two parts: a data category identifier and an IRI.
 These two parts are separated by a character | VERTICAL LINE (U+007C).

 The data category identifier MUST be one of the identifiers specified in the data category overview table.